This is the authoritative reference for client-side error handling on

 Cause.
 NoAuthorization: Bearer <key> header, malformed header, or

 Remediation.
-Mint or rotate a virtual key (sk-corvex-*) for inference
+Mint or rotate a virtual key (sk-corvex-*) in the

 Authentication for the key